csi-addons/spec/replication/README.md

   // This field SHALL be used by the CO in subsequent calls to refer to
   // this volume.
   string volume_id = 1;
-  // If specified, this field will contain volume or volume group id
-  // for replication.
-This field is OPTIONAL.
-  ReplicationSource replication_source = 5;
   // The identifier for the replication.
+  // Plugin specific parameters passed in as opaque key-value pairs. map<string, string> parameters = 2;
+  // Secrets required by the plugin to complete the request. map<string, string> secrets = 3 [(csi.v1.csi_secret) = true];
   // This field is OPTIONAL.
   // This field MUST contain enough information, together with volume_id,
   // to uniquely identify this specific replication
   // vs all other replications supported by this plugin. string replication_id = 4 [(alpha_field) = true];
-  // Plugin specific parameters passed in as opaque key-value pairs. map<string, string> parameters = 2;
-  // Secrets required by the plugin to complete the request. map<string, string> secrets = 3 [(csi.v1.csi_secret) = true];
+  // If specified, this field will contain volume or volume group id
+  // for replication.
+  ReplicationSource replication_source = 5;
 }

 // EnableVolumeReplicationResponse holds the information to send when